What to expect -

 Training sessions include -

-• Asana - Mindful Yoga practice, indepth instruction and teaching practice using the Mindful Asana Principle (MAP) cards, learn modifications to suit different students, body reading and adjustments.
+• Asana - Mindful Yoga practice, indepth instruction and teaching practice using the Mindful Asana Principle (MAP) cards, learn modifications to suit different students, body reading and assists so that we can find our middle path and 'abide in ease'

 • Pranayama - Learning what we mean by a 'breath centred practice' breath awareness and pranayamas to bring balance.